Conus atimovatae

 Conus atimovatae is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.
 Their shells are typically brown with white streaks.

 These snails are predatory and venomous.
 They are capable of stinging humans.

 Description

 The size of the shell attains 21 mm.

 Distribution

-This marine species occurs off Southern Madagascar.
+This marine species occurs off at Southern Madagascar.